Arts and Crafts Period Interior Design and Home Decorating: Names to Know

 For additional information, See Part 1 of The Arts & Crafts Movement: More than an Architectural and Interior Design Style.

-"There is no excuse
+"There is no excuse for doing anything which is not strikingly beautiful."

 ~ William Morris